testing-farm/oculus/README.md

 Alternatively you can put a `results.xml` (plus the files it refers to) next to results.html and open http://localhost:8000/results.html without any arguments.

+## Scenario collection

+The [scenarios/](./scenarios/) directory contains a few key scenarios, to make it easier to test them manually and (in the future) automatically.
+They were taken from real-life Testing Farm results, with some
+modifications:

+ - Only a few logs are downloaded: the ones which get rendered inline, and some others which we want to test.

+ - Absolute URLs to downloaded logs were turned into relative ones.

+ - Actual test output got trimmed, as they are not important for the viewer.
+   The STI ones are kept as their original though, to test the maximum height and scrolling behaviour.

+You can look at a scenario on e.g. http://localhost:8000/results.html?url=scenarios/sti-fail